DOI

 Since tv uses less, type q to quit the interactive display, and you can use all of less’s features, e.g. searching.
 These functions are also quick – on my laptop, a 1 GB TSV file only takes a few seconds to load and display.

 These functions work for me on macOS and Linux, and while I use Zsh as my main shell, I also tested the functions in Bash.
-So assuming you meet the prerequisites (e.g. GNU sed and grep, see above), I think they will work most Unix-like systems.
+So assuming you meet the prerequisites (e.g. GNU sed and grep, see above), I think they will work on most Unix-like systems.

 I hope these functions will be useful to others!
 If you’d like to use them, here they are without the comments for you to put in your shell’s configuration file: